 Attendance is free and open to all interested writers.

-Update: Starting on August 2, 2022 are meeting in person at Noisebridge hackerspace (272 Capp Street).
+Update: In 2023, we’re continuing to meet in person at Noisebridge hackerspace (272 Capp Street).
 If you’re interested in a Zoom-based workshop, check in with The Wednesday Edition.

 – 6 double-spaced pages max